pupil-labs/pupil-docs/alpha-lab/tag-aligner/index.md

 After running the Tag Aligner tool, you will find a file in the recording folder, called "aligned_poses.csv", with the scaled and aligned poses of the scene camera over time.

 If you run the bonus section, you will also have a pop-up interactive window that renders a glTF model of your environment that you can use to visualize the aligned poses and gaze.
+We also provide a Blender Add-on to import the Tag Aligner data as an animation track.
+It is found in [the Github repo](https://github.com/pupil-labs/tag-aligner).

 Finally, you can analyze the results further to gain other insights.
 For example, you might want to plot an overhead view of the wearer’s trajectory.
 To get you started, we plotted the “translation_z” against the “translation_x” columns - check out the result below.